lud77/Factorize/README.md

 - [ ] Task menu item to collapse a panel completely
 - [ ] Setting default values for primitive endpoints inline
 - [ ] Make selected panels get closer or father away by rolling the scroller
+- [x] Make connections require coordinates rather than elements, so that the logic can be made more flexible
 - [x] Expose signal of endpoint throught color
 - [x] Introduce white halo around focused panel
 - [x] Lock children (and/or Lock parents?) of a panel OR lock selected panels so they always move together